detentiondatadashboard/detention_data_dashboard/doc/functional_design.md

 Outputs: files, tables, and charts

 Name: Database
-What it does:
+What it does: it stores spreadsheets and shape files
-Inputs:
+Inputs: requests from users
-Outputs:
+Outputs: files, tables, and charts

 Dataframes/ Database: